 StreamAnalytix Spark Streaming Contest: Real-time Apps Built for Anomaly Detection with Apache Spark

 At Impetus, we take data analytics innovation seriously.
 Very seriously.
-And one of the ways we continue to improve our big data software products and services, as well as retain our industry leadership standard, is through community programs that empower users to explore innovative uses for analytics technologies with our real-time streaming software, StreamAnalytix.
+And one of the ways we continue to improve our software products and services, as well as retain our industry leadership standard, is through community programs that empower users to explore innovative uses for analytics technologies with our real-time streaming software, StreamAnalytix.

-One of our big data programs was the inaugural Spark Streaming Innovation Contest, an international data hackathon that drew roughly 600 participants from around the world with a grand prize of $10,000 for the best submission.
+One of our programs was the inaugural Spark Streaming Innovation Contest, an international data hackathon that drew roughly 600 participants from around the world with a grand prize of $10,000 for the best submission.
 Held from February through April, we opened the contest to the general community, calling on business analysts and engineers to solve real-world anomaly detection problems.

 Because hackathon participants vary in skill level and experience, we outfitted them with two tools.
 Apache Spark and StreamAnalytix.
 We wanted them to be able to access their data quickly while eliminating the need to build complicated models to gain insights.